embodied-computation-group/systole/README.rst

 In particular, the package provides tools to pre-process, analyze, and synchronize cardiac data from psychophysiology research.
 This includes tools for data epoching, heart-rate variability, and synchronizing stimulus presentation with different cardiac phases via psychopy.

+The documentation can be found under the following `links <https://embodied-computation-group.github.io/>`_.

 Installation
 ============